Course Planning

 Academic Planning

-Once ExploreCourses, Stanford's official course catalog, opens for the academic year in mid-August, begin looking for courses that will allow you to explore academic interests and potential majors.
+Once Navigate Classes, Stanford's official class schedule, opens for the academic year in mid-August, begin looking for classes that will allow you to explore academic interests and potential majors.
 Explore what interests you, even if you are unfamiliar with the discipline.
 Many of Stanford’s fields will be entirely new to you.
-Use resources such as your Undergraduate Advising Director, the Academic Advising website, and program and departmental websites to identify the types of classes and the specific courses in which you may be interested.
+Use resources such as your Undergraduate Advising Director, the Academic Advising website, and program and departmental websites to identify the fields of study and the courses in which you may be interested.
 Identify more courses than you intend to take, rather than trying to finalize your schedule before you arrive on campus.
-While enrollment will open for continuing students on September 1, new first-year students will have a New Student Advisement Enrollment Hold that will be released during New Student Orientation.
-At that time, you will be able to begin enrolling in your Autumn Quarter courses.

 Academic Planning Worksheet